yangshun/tech-interview-handbook/contents/best-practice-questions.md

 ## Week 2

 The focus of week 2 is on Linked List, string and matrix-based questions.
+The goal is to learn the common routines dealing with linked lists, traversing matrices and sequence analysis (arrays/strings) techniques such as sliding window.

 - [Reverse a Linked List](https://leetcode.com/problems/reverse-linked-list/)
 - [Detect Cycle in a Linked List](https://leetcode.com/problems/linked-list-cycle/)